nzdevs/code-of-conduct/README.md

-# DevOps NZ Code of Conduct
+# NZ Devs Code of Conduct

 This code of conduct, or appropriate variations of it, applies to the NZDevs Slack community (http://nzdevs.slack.com).